If You’re Considering Injectables…

 A Word About Other Types of Fillers

-This brochure deals with the two most commonly used types of injectable fillers, collagen and fat.
+The most commonly used types of injectable fillers are collagen and fat.
 However, to a lesser extent, a number of other filler materials are also being used for facial-rejuvenation purposes.
 They include: Fibril, a gelatin powder compound that’s mixed with a patient’s own blood and is injected to plump up the skin (similar to injectable collagen); and Gortex, a thread-like material that is implanted beneath the skin to add soft-tissue support.

 Each of these options has its own set of risks and benefits.
 If you’re considering any of these alternative filler treatments, tell your doctor.